priyanka1111/Scilab-Image-Processing-Toolbox-using-OpenCV/README.md

 # Scilab-Image-Processing-Toolbox-using-OpenC

 Set of image processing functions are being implemented.
-The call and parameters of the functions is same the they are call being called in Matlab.
+The call and parameters of the functions is same as that Matlab.

 Goal of is this toolbox is to make scilab i.e open source alternative of matlab to have all such functions which matlab has.